 In 2016, journalist Kanika Katyal, writing for Youth Ki Awaaz, asked Nair: “When does filmmaking become a political act?”
 She responded:

 “I think filmmaking is a political act, it doesn’t become it.
 It begins from the inception – What do you have to say about the world in your film?
 What is your point of view?”

 What I learned from Nair

 Certainly, there are many filmmakers who did not set out to make overtly political films.
 Their art has value, and I do not think there is a right or wrong when it comes to the kind of societal message or impact a film should deliver.
 All I know is that I want to be like Mira Nair.
 I believe that my films will be at least subtly political because I want to examine, criticize and put the world I’ve grown up in on trial.
-Nair has done this throughout her entire career.
+Regardless of whether the topic covers art or science in the US, politics shape how standards get established.
+Nair has embraced this reality throughout her entire career.